-Here is a whole wheat version of the Irish Soda Bread I made last year.
-Irish Brown Bread (also known as Wheaten Bread) is a no yeast quick bread made with more whole wheat flour than white, baking soda, and buttermilk.
-The ingredients will vary (including type of grain used) based on the region.
-I kept it simple with just a handful of ingredients.
-It is a great bread for those uncomfortable with yeast or if you don’t want to wait around all day for the bread to rise.
-The crusty exterior gives way to a moist and crumbly interior, perfect for serving with stews or eating by the slice with butter or jam.
+This bread is a great option for those uncomfortable with yeast or if you don’t want to wait around all day for the bread to rise.
+The crusty exterior gives way to a moist and crumbly interior, perfect for serving with stews or eating by the slice with Irish butter or a favorite jam.

-This bread is much easier to cut after it has cooled on a wire rack for a couple of hours.
-Good luck waiting that long!
-If you cut into the loaf immediately after it comes out of the oven (I may or may not have done this in the past), it is more likely to crumble and fall apart.
+This bread is much easier to cut after it has cooled on a wire rack for at least 30 minutes and up to a couple of hours.
+Good luck waiting that long though!
+If you cut into the loaf immediately after it comes out of the oven (I may or may not have done this), it is more likely to crumble and fall apart.

 Adapted from Chowhound

-Transfer the bread to the stone using the baker’s peel or place baking sheet in preheated oven.
-Bake until golden brown and bread makes a hollow sound when tapped, 35-40 minutes.
+- Bake in the preheated oven until golden brown and the bread makes a hollow sound when tapped, 35-40 minutes.

 Brandi Crawford